 With that information, the operating system creates an entry in the file system showing the beginning and ending locations of the file, the name of the file, the file type, whether the file has been archived, which users have permission to look at or modify the file, and the date and time of the file's creation.

-APIs have become one of the most hotly contested areas of the computer industry in recent years.
+Still, APIs have become one of the most hotly contested areas of the computer industry in recent years.
 Companies realize that programmers using their API will ultimately translate this into the ability to control and profit from a particular part of the industry.
-This is one of the reasons that so many companies have been willing to provide applications like readers or viewers to the public at no charge.
-They know consumers will request that programs take advantage of the free readers, and application companies will be ready to pay royalties to allow their software to provide the functions requested by the consumers.
+Developers know that providing applications like readers or viewers to the public at no charge will encourage consumers to use their software, although they may expect other developers to pay royalties to allow their software to provide the functions requested by the consumers.
 Many others make their APIs freely available to the public.

 Just as the API provides a consistent way for applications to use the resources of the computer system, a user interface (UI) brings structure to the interaction between a user and the computer.
-In the last decade, almost all development in user interfaces has been in the area of the graphical user interface (GUI), with two models, Apple's Macintosh and Microsoft's Windows, receiving most of the attention and gaining most of the market share.
-The popular open-source Linux operating system also supports a graphical user interface.
+In the last decade, almost all development in user interfaces has been in the graphical user interface (GUI), with Apple's macOS and Microsoft's Windows receiving most of the attention and most of the market share.

-It's important to remember that in all of these examples, the user interface is a program or set of programs that sits as a layer above the operating system itself.
-The same thing is true, with somewhat different mechanisms, of both Windows and Macintosh operating systems.
-The core operating-system functions -- the management of the computer system -- lie in the kernel of the operating system.
-The display manager is separate, though it may be tied tightly to the kernel beneath.
-The ties between the operating-system kernel and the user interface, utilities and other software define many of the differences in operating systems today, and will further define them in the future.
+It's important to remember that in all these examples, the user interface is a program or set of programs that sits as a layer above the operating system itself.
+The core operating-system functions — the management of the computer system — lie in the kernel of the operating system.
+The ties between the operating-system kernel and the user interface, utilities and other software define many of the differences in operating systems today and will further define them in the future.

 Operating System Development

-For desktop systems, access to a LAN or the Internet has become such an expected feature that in many ways it's hard to discuss an operating system without making reference to its connections to other computers and servers.
-Operating system developers have made the Internet the standard method for delivering crucial operating system updates and bug fixes.
-Although it's possible to receive these updates via CD or DVD, it's becoming increasingly less common.
-In fact, some entire operating systems themselves are only available through distribution over the Internet.
+For desktop systems, access to a network has become such an expected feature that in many ways it's hard to discuss an operating system without referring to its connections to other computers and servers.
+Operating system developers have made the internet the standard method for delivering crucial operating system updates and bug fixes.
+Although it's possible to receive these updates via DVD or flash drive, it's become rare.

 One question concerning the future of operating systems concerns the ability of a particular philosophy of software distribution to create an operating system usable by corporations and consumers together.